-A City with great schools, verdant open spaces, accessible civic amenities, and neighorhoods that provide a variety of housing opportunities that fulfll independent living for all stages of life - all within a walkable context.
+A City with great schools, verdant open spaces, accessible civic amenities, and neighborhoods that provide a variety of housing opportunities that fulfill independent living for all stages of life - all within a walkable context.

 Support a Diverse Group of Citizens

 Continue to pursue the development of a uniquely-themed children’s learning center AND senior center near the downtown by acquiring land, securing funding sources, and promoting the concept.
 Collaborate with stakeholders, citizens, the private sector, and property owners to carefully consider the programming and preferred potential location for this new facility.